 - Prepare for price fluctuations.
 Being cautious about spending, restaurants can prepare for sudden rises in costs.
 Economic forecasts are famous for underestimating sudden hikes.
 If you find that your restaurant bills hike on a yearly basis, enact a monetary policy to control spending.

 - Build up excess savings.
-This is a restaurant’s best defence against uncertainty.
+This is a restaurant’s best defense against uncertainty.
 Beforehand, add as much money to your restaurant’s stock of savings as possible, putting more cash into dedicated deposits in a restaurant’s account.
 Make regular estimations and cut down on real spending.

 Before making big decisions, consult your business ideas with government-backed institutions such as the Business Finance Guide.